C*-algebras of higher-rank graphs from groups acting on buildings, and explicit computation of their K-theory: Introduction

 \section{Introduction}

-A $k$\textit{-rank graph} is a combinatorial object defined by Kumjian and Pask in \cite{KumPas2000}, with motivation from Robertson and Steger \cite{RobSte1999}.
-To each $k$-rank graph can be assigned a $k$\textit{-rank graph algebra}, being the universal $\cst$-algebra generated by a set of partial isometries, and deductions about the K-theory of these algebras can be made courtesy of the \textit{spectral sequences} exhibited by Evans in \cite{Eva2008}.
+A \textit{rank-$k$ graph} is a combinatorial object defined by Kumjian and Pask in \cite{KumPas2000}, with motivation from Robertson and Steger \cite{RobSte1999}.
+To each rank-$k$ graph can be assigned a \textit{rank-$k$ graph algebra}, being the universal $\cst$-algebra generated by a set of partial isometries, and deductions about the K-theory of these algebras can be made courtesy of the \textit{spectral sequences} exhibited by Evans in \cite{Eva2008}.
 In general, it is difficult to calculate K-theory for higher-rank graphs.
-In this article we construct an infinite family of $k$-rank graphs, for arbitrary $k$, and remark on the K-theory when $k=3,4,5$.
+In this article we construct an infinite family of rank-$k$ graphs, for arbitrary $k$, and remark on the K-theory when $k=3,4,5$.

-Robertson and Steger laid the foundations for these $k$-dimensional generalisations of \textit{graph algebras}, which are $\cst$-algebras built with data obtained from a directed graph.
+Robertson and Steger laid the foundations for these $k$-dimensional generalisations of \textit{graph algebras}, which are $\cst$-algebras built with data obtained from $k$-many directed graphs on the same vertex set.
 The K-theory of these algebras when $k=2$ has been detailed in \cite{RobSte2001}, \cite{KimRob2002}, and until now, only a small selection of examples had been investigated in this way.
 Here, we further develop Robertson and Steger's methods, using Kumjian and Pask's category-theoretical language, to present an infinite family of examples arising from groups which act on the product of $k$-many regular trees.
 We outline the process now.

 A \textit{VH-structure} on a square complex $\mathcal{M}$ is a partition of its directed edge set $E(\mathcal{M}) = E_V \sqcup E_H$ such that the link at each vertex $x$ of $\mathcal{M}$ is the complete bipartite graph induced by the partition.
 Such objects were pioneered by \cite{Wis1996} and further studied in \cite{BurMoz1997}, \cite{BurMoz2000}, \cite{KimRob2002}.
 It was shown, amongst other places, in \cite{BalBri1995}, that the universal cover of a square complex is a product of two trees if and only if the link at each vertex is a complete bipartite graph.
 Let $T_1$, $T_2$ be regular trees of constant valencies $m$, $n$, respectively, and let $\Gamma$ be a \textit{lattice} in $T_1 \times T_2$, that is, a group which acts discretely and cocompactly on $\Aut(T_1) \times \Aut(T_2)$, respecting the structure of cube complexes and such that $\Gamma \setminus (T_1 \times T_2)$ is a finite square complex.
 From \cite{BurMoz2000} we learn that $\Gamma$ corresponds uniquely to a square complex with VH-structure of partition size $(m,n)$, up to isomorphism; indeed, $\Gamma \setminus (T_1 \times T_2)$ is such a complex.